fhiso/legacy-format/serialisation.md

 `NAME` and `BIRT`, respectively, the latter of which has a *substructure* of its own with tag `DATE`.
 {/}

+#### Errors in structures                                  {#error-structures}

+This standard defines two classes of error that can arise when processing a *structure*.

+A **malformed structure** is a *structure* with a sufficiently serious error that an *ELF parser* *must* detect the error and *must* terminate processing the input file upon encountering one.

+A **non-conformant structure** is a *structure* with a less serious error.
+Input containing either a *malformed structure* or a *non-conformant structure* is a *non-conformant source*.

+{.note}  When a *non-conformant structure* is encountered, the usual rules for *non-conformant sources* apply.
+An *ELF parser* *must* either terminate parsing or warn the user about the error.
+If it continues processing the *structure*, it does so in an implementation-defined manner.

+{.note}  The [ELF Schemas] standard defines a third class of erroneous *structure* called *invalid structures*.  *ELF parsers* are not required to detect these and need not issue an warning if they do.

 ### Unescaping and continuation lines